By Cara Drury, PAg, Irrigation Agrologist, Outlook

 Water quantity is a very important aspect of irrigation development.
 In Saskatchewan, irrigation projects are certified by the Ministry of Agriculture when they are considered sustainable.
 One of the requirements for sustainability is a water source that can provide 12 inches of water per acre, in seven out of 10 years.
 An average quarter section irrigation pivot covers 130 acres; this would require a water source that holds 42.3 million gal (US), or 160,352 m3.
 The water source’s inflow is also an important consideration.
 Large shallow sloughs, with no incoming flow, lose large volumes of water to evaporation, making poor sources of irrigation water due to unsustainability.

-The Canadian Environmental Quality Guidelines, along with more specific guidelines developed by Agriculture and Agri-Food Canada in Swift Current are followed for irrigation certification in Saskatchewan.
-There are many parameters listed in the guidelines, but the two parameters of most concern are the Electrical Conductivity (EC) and the Sodium Adsorption Ratio (SAR).
+The Canadian Environmental Quality Guidelines, along with more specific guidelines developed by Agriculture and Agri-Food Canada in Swift Current, are followed for irrigation certification in Saskatchewan.
+There are many parameters listed in the guidelines, but the two parameters of most concern are the Electrical Conductivity (EC) and the Sodium Adsorption Ratio (SAR) of the water source.

 The EC of water is a measure of the amount of salts dissolved in the water.
 The amount that can be tolerated depends on the soil textures on which it is being applied.
 Fine-textured soils, like clays, are more susceptible to salt accumulation than coarse-textured soils, like sands; therefore, determining suitability is done on a case-by-case basis.
 That being said, a water source with an EC above 2.5 mS/cm (2,500 µS/cm) is not a desirable source for irrigation.